fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     <p>
-    The splits used for creating the nodes are determined through an optimization process which minimizes a given loss function under a number of constraints, such as that each node should contain a certain minimum number of samples.
+    The splits used for creating the nodes are determined through an optimization process which minimizes a given loss function under a number of constraints, such as that each node should contain a minimum number of samples.
     A common loss function is the mean squared error of the node's prediction, which is equal to the variance of the target values in the node, and which therefore tends to result in nodes containing similar target values.